-As indicated in the table above, there have been significant increases in the level of usable reserves retained over the 2020/2021 financial year.
-The most significant of these is the increase in Usable Capital Reserves, which is the result of the required accounting treatment of $\pounds$ 48.024m of the loan received for the Ebbw Valley Railway Project (for additional details see page 7).
+As indicated in the table above, the majority of total usable reserves relates to Usable Capital Reserves, which is the result of the required accounting treatment of the loan received for the Ebbw Valley Railway Project (£30.560m in 2020/2021 (restated); £26.851m in 2021/2022).
+For additional details see page 7.

-The £15.2m increase in the Council Fund and Earmarked Reserves is a result of a number of factors, including:
+The increase of £16.918m in the Council Fund and Earmarked Reserves is a result of a number of factors, including:

-- reduced expenditure due to closure of facilities and reduced service provision; - compensation through the hardship fund for loss of service income; - receipt of additional specific and unhypothecated grants; and - service underspends against budget and implementation of 'Bridging the Gap' proposals.
+- compensation through the hardship fund for loss of service income; - receipt of additional specific and unhypothecated grants; and - service underspends against budget and implementation of 'Bridging the Gap' proposals.